 The amount of taxable benefit is proportionately reduced where a benefit is only available for part of a tax year, and any amounts paid towards the benefit (by you, as a director or an employee) will reduce the taxable figure.
-Unless tax free, benefits are subject to income tax at an employee's marginal rate (20%, 40% or 45% for the UK excluding Scotland, with rates ranging from 19% to 46% for Scottish taxpayers), with tax normally collected under Pay As You Earn (PAYE).

-Although there are generally no employee NICs on fringe benefits, you, as the employer, will have to pay Class 1A NIC at the rate of 15.05% on all taxable benefits.
+Unless tax free, benefits are subject to income tax at an employee's marginal rate (20%, 40% or 45% for the UK excluding Scotland, with rates ranging from 19% to 47% (increasing to 48% in 2024/25) for Scottish taxpayers), with tax normally collected under Pay As You Earn (PAYE).
+Although there are generally no employee NICs on fringe benefits, you, as the employer, will have to pay Class 1A NIC at the rate of 13.8% on all taxable benefits.